-157. Scientists in the areas of natural sciences, medicine and health, technology and agriculture - participants in the doctoral process: a doctoral student's supervisor, consultant, scientific consultant, member of the Defence Council - must meet the requirements for persons applying for the position of a senior researcher, as set out in clause 8.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions", and must have had at least 3 research articles published in international scientific journals within the last 5 years.
-Researchers in the areas of humanities and social sciences must meet the requirements set out in clause 5.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Chairman of the Lithuanian for Researchers in the areas of humanities and social sciences must meet the requirements set out in clause 5.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers and Education Institutions".

-158. Researchers working at the University and holding a position taken by way of competition or having held at least 0.5 FTE at the institution for the last three years may be members of the Doctoral Committee.
-At least half of the members of the Doctoral Committee and its Chairperson must meet the requirements set out in clause 8.1 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions" for persons applying for the position of a chief researcher and having published at least 5 scientific articles in international scientific journals over the past 5 years, while other members of the Committee must meet the requirements no less than those set out in clause 8.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements no less than those set out in clause 8.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions" for persons applying for the position of a chief researcher of Sciences of 28 June 2018 "On the Approval of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions" for persons applying for the position of a senior researcher and shall have published at least 3 scientific articles in international scientific journals in the last 5 years.

-159. Doctoral students' files and other doctoral documents are stored in accordance with the procedures laid down in the Document Management and Control Procedure.

-160. Doctoral students admitted to a doctoral programme before the entry into force of this Regulation shall be allowed to complete their doctoral studies in accordance with the procedures laid down in legislation in force at the time of their admission to the doctoral programme.
+- 157. Researchers in the areas of Natural Sciences, Medical and Health Sciences, Technology Sciences and Agricultural Sciences participants in the doctoral process: a doctoral student's supervisor, consultant, scientific consultant, member of the Defence Council must meet the requirements for persons applying for the position of a senior researcher, as set out in clause 8.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions", and must have had at least 3 research articles published in international scientific journals within the last 5 years.
+Researchers in the areas of Humanities Sciences and Social Sciences must meet the requirements set out in clause 5.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions". - 158.
+Researchers working at the University and holding a position taken by way of competition or having held at least 0.5 FTE at the institution for the last three years may be members of the Doctoral Committee.
+At least half of the members of the Doctoral Committee and its Chairperson must meet the requirements set out in clause 8.1 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions" for persons applying for the position of a chief researcher and having published at least 5 scientific articles in international scientific journals over the past 5 years, while other members of the Committee must meet the requirements no less than those set out in clause 8.2 of the Description approved by Order No V-340 of the Chairman of the Lithuanian Academy of Sciences of 28 June 2018 "On the Approval of the Description of the Qualification Requirements for Researchers of the State Research and Education Institutions" for persons applying for the position of a senior researcher and shall have published at least 3 scientific articles in international scientific journals in the last 5 years. - 159.
+Doctoral students' files and other doctoral documents are stored in accordance with the procedures laid down in the Document Management and Control Procedure. - 160.
+Doctoral students admitted to doctoral studies before the entry into force of this Regulation shall be allowed to complete their doctoral studies in accordance with the procedures laid down in legislation in force at the time of their admission to the doctoral studies.